yaywang/Udacity-P4-Optimization/README.md

 - **Optimize for loops**

 All unnecessary code was moved outside of the loops.
-For instance, new code was written to generate the six possible locations for all moving pizzas, so there's no need to compute location for each moving pizza in the loop.
+For instance, the pizzaSize div was accessed in the global context.

 - **Save layout time with `translateX`**